Bush1do/Civitas/README.md

 # Civitas

-The social media application for individuals with autism and their partners.
+The social media application allows individuals with autism and their caregivers to communicate through a familiar Instagram-like interface.